rcjj98/tp/docs/UserGuide.md

 </div>

 ### Adding a new task to the miscellaneous task list: `add [t]`
-Adds a new task to the address book.
+Adds a new task to the HRConnect.

 Format: `add [t] h/HEADER d/DATE t/TIME i/INFORMATION` <br><br>